andrewMal/Boost-Your-Vocabulary-XLSX-Database/README.md

 # Boost-Your-Vocabulary-XLSX-Database
-Boost your vocabulary is easy to use application which helps you to train your own choices of words while you can update your database anytime you want.
+Boost your vocabulary is an easy to use application which helps you to train your own choices of words while you can update your database anytime you want.

 Requirements